 — Our New Ears (@Ournewears) June 10, 2017

-In case anyone wonders, these speaking deaf teens were talking about their experience of growing up with implants and of mainstream living (see transcript of the panel discussion).
+These speaking deaf teens were talking about their experience of growing up with implants and of mainstream living (see transcript of the panel discussion).
+The video below – recorded after the event – shows Miranda Meyers talking about life with her second cochlear implant.

 Storified Tweets From The Event